TUM-Doepfert/lemlab/README.md

 Regional Development and Energy.
 The code base will be upgraded and extended as part of the joint StroM project in cooperation with the [Munich School of Engineering](https://www.mse.tum.de/en/home/).

+## Important information on how to use this branch

+This branch contains the code used for the publication "Assessing the techno-economic benefits of LEMs for different grid topologies and prosumer shares".
+The code is based on the original lemlab code base and has been adapted to simulate the scenarios described in the paper.
+The scenarios and the results can be found under this [Zenodo link](https://doi.org/10.5281/zenodo.13623929).
+The full scenarios including results are found in their individual folders.
+To analyze them put them in the simulation_results folder and run the sim_4_plot_results.py script.
+If you want to run the scenarios yourself, place the scenarios in the scenarios folder and run the sim_3_run.py script.
+Additionally, a file containing only the relevant files for the publication can be found under the name "results_compact.rar" in the Zenodo link.
+It mainly contains only the db_snapshot folder which contains the results of the given scenario.

+Furthermore, this branch contains a folder called "max_loads_15", which contains all the relevant analysis files that were used to create the results in the paper.
+The files can be used to dig deeper into the results.
+All the files were created using the analyze_results.py script.
+The script also contains the code to create the figures of the paper.

+The other scripts can be ignored as they were mostly used to prepare the scenarios.

 ## Features
 lemlab offers...
 * a fully open-source, agent-based local energy market modelling toolbox